Posts

 Image

-Dear Devika, Vikram, family and dearest friends, As parents, nothing brings us more joy than seeing our daughter getting married.
+A moment of pride and joy—welcoming a new beginning Dear Devika, Vikram, family and dearest friends, As parents, nothing brings us more joy than seeing our daughter getting married.
 It fills our hearts with pride and satisfaction to know that our darling little girl has now truly grown into a mature person, ready to take on the responsibilities of marriage.
 She is embarking on a new life with a person of her choice—someone she loves and cares for.
 We are also proud of her choice of a life partner.
 As I welcome Vikram in our family, I know, as a gentleman, he will care for her, stand by her, and give her the freedom to make her own decisions in life, just as we always have.
 She has never disappointed us with the freedom she was given; rather, she has used it responsibly.
 As a result, she has matured into a complete person—someone we now respect in her own right.
-We never imagined that in the world of science, with PCR machines, DNA sequencers, cell cultures, there would be a hidden language of love.
-We are so glad that s...
+We never imagined that in the world of science, with PCR machines, DNA sequencers, cell cultures, there would...

 Image